ileathan/encode-x/README.md

 __It is what inspired me to go past the memory limits__

-## Example using this modules core logic to parse rgb[a] color data into hexidecimal format..
+## Example using this modules core logic to parse rgb[a] data into hex..

 ```javascript
 /* Unless the regular expressions are modified accordingly...